Siouan languages: Proto-Siouan

 Proto-Siouan is the reconstructed ancestor of all modern Siouan languages.

 Previous proposals

 There is a certain amount of comparative work in Siouan–Catawban languages.
-Wolff (1950–51) is among the first and more complete works on the subject.
+Hans Wolff's 1950 article is among the first and more complete works on the subject.
 Wolff reconstructed the system of proto-Siouan, and this was modified by Matthews (1958).
 The latter's system is shown below: